RobertKinini/wp-swag/README.md

 This is the main plugin of the swag system.
 This the plugin that enables the creation of swagpaths and swagifacts through shortcodes.

 ##Setup
-* Clone the repo down to your wordpress plugin folder and enable the plugin in the admin menu.
+* Clone the repo down to your wordpress plugin folder.
+Use "git clone" or clone directly from the repo.
+* Enable the plugin in the admin menu.
-* You can optionally use the [Github updator](https://github.com/afragen/github-updater) plugin to install it.
+(You can optionally use the [Github updator](https://github.com/afragen/github-updater) plugin to install it.)

 ## How it works